Sacramento Kings: 1976–1984

 However, a series of bad luck incidents prevented the team from building on its success.
 Cleveland Cavaliers owner Ted Stepien lured Wedman and Birdsong away with big contract offers.
 In 1979, the roof literally fell in at Kemper Arena because of a severe storm, forcing the team to play most of the 1979–80 season at the much smaller Municipal Auditorium.
-The ownership group sold the team to Sacramento interests for $11 million.
 The general manager was fired in a scandal in which he was found to be reusing marked postage stamps.
 When the Kings rehired Joe Axelson as general manager, they brought back the man who had previously traded Oscar Robertson, Norm Van Lier, Nate Archibald and Jerry Lucas, and used the third pick in the ABA dispersal draft on Ron Boone.
 Axelson stayed on after the Kings left Kansas City where, in their last game ever, fans wore Joe Axelson masks.
 Axelson later said he hoped his plane would never touch down in Kansas City.